 What To Expect During A Discectomy

-You will be put under general anesthesia during a discectomy.
+You will usually be put under general anesthesia during a discectomy.
 The surgeon will remove ligament and a bit of spinal bone in order to view and access the herniated disc.

 The section of the herniated disc that’s been bulging out will be removed.
 Your surgeon will be careful to remove just the herniated portion of the disc and not damage any surrounding nerves or other tissues.

 After The Surgery

 The lamina is the part of the spinal canal that works like a cover over the spinal cord.
 The surgery starts similar to a discectomy with an incision and dissection over the spinal canal.
 Bone is then exposed and trimmed to open space for the nerve roots to exit the spine.

 What To Expect During Laminectomy Surgery